Chloe Alper

-Chloë Alper is a British singer-songwriter and multi-instrumentalist.
-She began her music career in 1996 with Riot grrrl punk band Period Pains and is now a member of the English rock band James and a founding member of the British new prog rock group Pure Reason Revolution.
+Chloë Alper (born 13 September 1981) is a British singer-songwriter, vocal arranger and multi-instrumentalist.
+She began her music career in 1996 with Riot grrrl punk band Period Pains and is now a member of the English rock band James and is credited with additional vocal arrangements on their 2024 studio album Yummy, which reached number one in the UK's Official Albums Chart Top 100.
+Alper is also a founding member of the British new prog rock group Pure Reason Revolution.
 Her solo release, "Juno", featured on the original motion picture soundtrack to Maniac.
 Another solo release, "True Love", is the title track to the American supernatural horror film Amityville: The Awakening.

 Biography

 Period Pains

 Born 13 September 1981, from the age of 13, Alper fronted the cult Riot grrrl punk band Period Pains, based in Reading.
 The band formed in 1995 with Alper on vocals, Felicity Aldridge on guitar, Laura Warwick on bass and Laura Viney on drums.
 Viney was later replaced by Magdalena (Magda) Przybylski.

 Their 1997 anti-Spice Girls single, "Spice Girls (Who Do YOU Think You Are?)", was released on Damaged Goods.
 The disc received airplay from John Peel, for whom they later recorded a session which was later released as an EP.
 The band were highlighted by John Peel in his Festive 50 for 1997.
 The band were covered by publications including The Daily Mail and Just 17 but only played a few live shows, notably opening in the Dr Martens tent for the 1997 Reading Festival.